Skip to Content

 Obi-Wan’s Sense of Duty Over Personal Loyalty

-At the core of Obi-Wan’s decision to confront Anakin is the conflict between personal loyalty and duty.
+When we look at Obi-Wan’s decision to confront Anakin, it’s clear he was caught between personal loyalty and duty.